-In addition to the listed species discussed above, the proposed Project would remove habitat with the potential to support the following non-listed species that are MSHCP Covered Species: 1) Birds: burrowing owl, loggerhead shrike, and white-tailed kite; and 2) Mammals: Los Angeles pocket mouse and northwestern San Diego pocket mouse.
+In addition to the listed species discussed above, the proposed Project would remove habitat with the potential to support the following non-listed species that are MSHCP Covered Species: 1) Birds: burrowing owl, loggerhead shrike, white-tailed kite, and yellow warbler; and 2) Mammals: Los Angeles pocket mouse.

-Burrowing Owl
+Burrowing Owl.
 Burrowing owls were confirmed absent during focused surveys conducted by GLA in 2022.
-However, pursuant to the 2006 MSHCP Burrowing Owl Survey Instructions, pre-construction owl surveys must be performed no more than 30 days prior to disturbance.
-If burrowing owls are detected during pre-construction surveys, then owls must be relocated from the site outside of the breeding season following accepted protocols, and subject to the approval of the Regional Conservation Authority (RCA), CDFW, and USFWS.
+However, pursuant to the 2006 MSHCP Burrowing Owl Survey Instructions, preconstruction owl surveys must be performed no more than 30 days prior to disturbance.
+If burrowing owls are detected during pre-construction surveys, then the owls must be relocated from the site outside of the breeding season following accepted protocols, and subject to the approval of the Regional Conservation Authority (RCA), CDFW, and USFWS.

-Other Non-Listed Species

-The loss of habitat with the potential to support the loggerhead shrike (foraging role only), white-tailed kite, Los Angeles pocket mouse, and northwestern San Diego pocket mouse would be less than significant under CEQA.
-This is based on the limited amount of potential habitat to be affected relative to the range of each species.
+Other Non-Listed Species.
+The loss of habitat with the potential to support the loggerhead shrike (foraging only), white-tailed kite (foraging only), yellow warbler (foraging/dispersing only), and Los Angeles pocket mouse would be less than significant under CEQA.
+This is based on the limited amount of potential habitat to be affected relative to the range of each species and, with some of the species, the context of use (e.g., non-nesting status of the loggerhead shrike, white-tailed kite, and yellow warbler).
 Regardless, as these species are designated as MSHCP Covered Species, the loss of habitat would be covered through compliance with the MSHCP, including the payment of MSHCP development fees.